codex-academy/oh-oh/pages/light.md

 greenLight.on();
 ```

 You can switch a light on or off, but there are no way to see the status of the light.
-The `status` of the light is hidden and not visible from outside of the object, it is a `private variable`.
+The `status` of the light is not visible from outside of the object as it is a `private variable`.

 This will not work: